segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/radar/index.md

 - **[Trip Tracking](https://radar.com/product/trip-tracking)**: Radar has a powerful trip tracking product that allows a brand to personalize the pickup and delivery experience for brick and mortar brands and logistics use cases.
   - **Curbside Pickup and BOPIS** - When a user places an order for pickup, offer them the option to share location to reduce wait times and, for restaurants, increase food freshness.
 Radar will track the user’s location while en route, provide staff with a real time ETA, and produce an arrival event which can trigger an Iterable notification to the user and/or staff.
 These features optimize operation efficiencies at the store and lead to a much stronger customer experience.
-  - **Delivery and Fleet Tracking** - Track your in-house delivery team via a driver app to be able to send ETA updates and real time arrival notifications to the end user who is expecting the delivery.
+  - **Delivery and Fleet Tracking** - Track your in-house delivery team using a driver app to be able to send ETA updates and real time arrival notifications to the end user who is expecting the delivery.

 - **[Search and Geocoding APIs](https://radar.com/product/api)**: Import and search your own location data, or tap into Radar's best-in-class address and POI datasets.
-Leverage these APIs to power store finders, address autocomplete, forward and reverse geocoding, IP geocoding, and more.
+Use these APIs to power store finders, address autocomplete, forward and reverse geocoding, IP geocoding, and more.

 When you enable Radar as a Segment Source, you can forward Geofences, Places, Regions, and Trip Tracking data to your warehouse or destinations.